ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>A slight chance of rain showers before midnight, then a chance of showers and thunderstorms.
 Mostly cloudy, with a low around
-         65. South wind 10 to 16 mph, with gusts as high as 25 mph.<br></div>
+         65. South wind 10 to 16 mph, with gusts as high as 25 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">